asaikarthikeya/android-studio-install/README.md

 # Androidstudio

-This repo contains collection of video and few websites to understand android studio.
+This repo contains collection of video and few websites explaning ways to install android studio in different operating systems.

 ## Installation